Numerical Accuracy

 LRE=log10computedcertifiedcertified\text{LRE} = -\log_{10} \frac{|\text{computed} - \text{certified}|}{|\text{certified}|}

 All browser applications, including MIDAS, compute with IEEE 754 double-precision floating-point numbers.
 The significand stores 52 bits, with an implicit leading bit giving 53 significant bits.
 The theoretical upper limit for LRE is approximately 15.9.
 LRE values in the tables are rounded to one decimal place, so values of 15.95 or above appear as 16.0.
+When the relative error is exactly 0 (an exact match), the formula above diverges, so the MIDAS computation routine returns a finite placeholder value of LRE = 15.

 The LRE values in these tables are computed from the MIDAS calculation engine and continuously verified against NIST certified values through automated tests.